yohatad/cssr4africa/cssr4africa/cssr_system/person_detection/README.md

 The main documentation for this deliverable found in [D4.2.1 Person Detection and Localization](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D4.2.1.pdf) provides more details about the implementation and usage of the person detection system.

 ## Installation on Ubuntu (x86-based Systems)
-To set up the Person Detection package on a Linux system, follow these steps:
+Install the required software components to instantiate and set up the development environment for controlling the Pepper robot.
+Use the [CSSR4Africa Software Installation Manual](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D3.3.pdf).
+This includes downloading the models files and putting in the models files directory.

 1. Prerequisites
 Make sure you are running Ubuntu 20.04.
 If you have setup the python environment using person detection README you can skip this step.

 2. Install Python 3.10 and Virtual Environment.
 ```sh